NEOZEO64/hivecom/README.md

 **My ambition**: Besides getting into the material myself and trying out different protocols, techniques and parts, I want to have a nice, elegant solution in the end.

-**Roadmap**: The project / making part is divided into two parts as I built two mostly completely different systems for monitoring.
+**Roadmap**: The project is divided into two parts as I built two mostly completely different systems for monitoring.

 **This repository**: Summary / loose documentation of the project to store experiences into.

 **Credits**: Many thanks to my kind teacher for supporting me, not only for making this project even possible, but also for the anwering of all kinds of questions regarding beekeeping and funding this project.

-Also thanks to my tutor at the Schülerforschungszentrum Hamburg for supporting / aiding me building and testing the weight scale and the power supply.
+Also thanks to the Schülerforschungszentrum Hamburg for supporting / aiding me building and testing the weight scale and the power supply.

 # First solution (called Honey Pi)